-How to protect yourself from phishing scams
+How to protect yourself from online scams

-How to spot phishing attempts
+How to spot scam attempts

-Phishing scams come in various forms, but they often follow predictable patterns.
+Scams come in various forms, but they often follow predictable patterns.
 Here are some key signs to watch out for:

 - Claim to have noticed suspicious activity or login attempts on your accounts.